mattrussi/gitlab-com-runbooks/docs/disaster-recovery/alerts/GCPScheduledSnapshots.md

 ## Metrics

 - [gcp-snapshots.yml](https://gitlab.com/gitlab-com/runbooks/-/blob/master/mimir-rules/gitlab-gprd/gcp-snapshots.yml) defines two alerts outside of the metrics-catalog.
 Both alerts use metrics scraped by the Stackdriver exporter.
-  - GCPScheduledSnapshotsDelayed looks for a timeseries that indicates that a snapshot has occurred to go missing for a period longer than 4 hours.
+  - GCPScheduledSnapshotsDelayed looks for a timeseries that indicates that snapshots have stopped appearing for a disk that was previously taking scheduled snapshots in the past week.
   - GCPScheduledSnapshotsFailed looks for any timeseries that represents a snapshot failure  in the environment.
 - Under normal circumstances, we do not expect any snapshot failures, and the alert thresholds are set to reflect that.
 - Metrics in Grafana: